secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 - Update local program tokens.
 Note: The template is set-up for one asset per form.
 If you have multiple assets, you can add additional tokens for each asset.
 **Smart List**
 - Update the campaign smart list filter with `contains` and the prefix
-   - `Fills out Linkedin Lead Gen Form`, `Lead Gen Form Name contains [parameter]`
+   - `Fills out LinkedIn Lead Gen Form`, `Lead Gen Form Name contains [parameter]`
    - Available parameters are [listed above](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-linkedin-lead-gen-form), or create new if not listed.
-- `Filled out Linkedin Lead Gen Form` filter - Make sure that other programs are excluded if your new campaign will use a similar LinkedIn Lead Gen form name.
+- `Filled out LinkedIn Lead Gen Form` filter - Make sure that other programs are excluded if your new campaign will use a similar LinkedIn Lead Gen form name.
 Common exclusions are `amer-pubsec` and `abmkey`as these flow through separate campaigns.
 This is not a full list of all exclusions required as this will be based on what you are setting up.
 You can review existing LI Lead Gen programs for examples of exclusions.
 - Other programs are looking for the parameters [listed above](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-linkedin-lead-gen-form).
 If your LI Lead Gen form contains any of these, you will need to exclude your campaign from the existing program processing (for example, if your LI Lead Gen Form contains `devsecopsusecase`, you will need to exclude your LI Lead Gen form name from processing through the others that use `devsecopsusecase`).
 Please see the testing section below as this provides instructions to make sure you captured exclusions properly.
 Note that the ABM Team runs LinkedIn campaigns using `abmkey` and the campaign parameters above, so `abmkey` must always be excluded.
 **Flow**
 - No change to `1 - Remove from Flow` - If you remove this temporarily to test, be sure to add it back in before going live. `Remove from Flow`: Choice 1: If Email Address contains @gitlab.com.
 Campaign: this campaign.
 Default Choice: Campaign is Do nothing